Jyouya/Bamazon/README.md

 * sortBy - [popularity | id | name] how to sort results

+* n - number of results to show.
+Default 20, Max 50

 #### POST

 Posting a new product requires authentication.